 In 2017, 49 percent of adults experienced back pain.
 Low back pain can be related to a variety of issues, such as muscle strain, age and occupation.
-No matter the cause, people want to know how to relieve lower back pain.
+No matter the cause, people want to know how to relieve acute or chronic lower back pain.
 Chronic pain is any pain that lasts for more than three months and affects your quality of life.

 The first step to relief for lower back pain is determining the source of your pain.
 Next, you and your physician will talk about treatment options for lower back pain and how to prevent a recurrence of the same issue.